Climba-Commerce/MundiAPI-PHP/README.md

 CURL used to include a list of accepted CAs, but no longer bundles ANY CA certs.
 So by default it will reject all SSL certificates as unverifiable.
 You will have to get your CA's cert and point curl at it.
 The steps are as follows:

 1. Download the certificate bundle (.pem file) from [https://curl.haxx.se/docs/caextract.html](https://curl.haxx.se/docs/caextract.html) on to your system.
 2. Add curl.cainfo = "PATH_TO/cacert.pem" to your php.ini file located in your php installation.
-“PATH_TO” must be an absolute path containing the .pem file.
+"PATH_TO" must be an absolute path containing the .pem file.

 ```ini
 [curl]